BuckarooBanzay/eco/mods/building_lib_influence/readme.md

  |  |  |+1|+1|+1|  |
   -- -- -- -- -- --

-A building with a value of "3"
+A building with a value of "3" and reduction of "1"

   -- -- -- -- -- --
  |+1|+1|+1|+1|+1|  |